zeiss-microscopy/OAD/ZEN-API/README.md

 ## Documentation

-Currently the documentation for the latest ZEN release with resepct to ZEN API can be found here: **[ZEN API - Documentation](../ZEN-API/documentation/ZEN_API_Documentation_20250509.md)**
+Currently the documentation for the latest ZEN release with respect to ZEN API can be found here: **[ZEN API - Documentation](../ZEN-API/documentation/ZEN_API_Documentation_20250509.md)**

 ## DISCLAIMER